Zapier vs Workato | 9 Factors to Decide the Best One

 Automation is changing how teams work.
 In fact, businesses using automation report saving over 30% of time on repetitive tasks.
 Two top players in this space are Zapier and Workato.

 While both connect apps and automate workflows, they’re built for different users.
-Zapier is simple, fast, and ideal for non-technical users automating small tasks.
-Workato, on the other hand, is made for complex, enterprise-level workflows that require more control and security.
+Zapier is easy, fast, and ideal for non-technical users across a business.
+Workato, on the other hand, is a low-code tool made for more technical users, also at enterprise businesses..

 Quick Comparison Table - Zapier vs Workato